Fear in the Bhagavad Gita

 The Gita invites a diagnostic exercise.
 When you feel fear, ask: what am I afraid of losing?

-Each fear is pointing to an attachment.
-The Gita's prescription is not to suppress the fear (that doesn't work) but to examine the attachment that underlies it — and then, through knowledge and practice, to loosen that attachment.
+Each fear points to an attachment.
+The Gita's prescription is not to suppress the fear — that doesn't work — but to examine the attachment underneath it.
+Knowledge and sustained practice loosen that attachment gradually.

-Verse 18.30: Intelligence That Knows What Is and Is Not to Be Feared
+Verse 18.30: The Intelligence That Knows What to Fear

 pravṛttiṁ cha nivṛttiṁ cha kāryākārye bhayābhaye bandhaṁ mokṣhaṁ cha yā vetti buddhiḥ sā pārtha sāttvikī "The intelligence that knows what ought to be done and what ought not to be done, what is to be feared and what is not to be feared, what binds and what liberates — that intelligence is of the nature of sattva." — Bhagavad Gita 18.30

 The Gita does not say "fear nothing."
-It distinguishes fear that is appropriate (warnings, dangers worth heeding) from fear that is not to be feared — existential dread, imagined catastrophes, fear of the unknowable.
+It distinguishes fear that is appropriate — genuine warnings worth heeding — from fear that is not to be feared: existential dread, imagined catastrophes, fear of what cannot be known.
 Sattvic intelligence makes this distinction cleanly.
+Most fear dissolves under examination.
+Real warnings remain real.

 Living With This Teaching

 The Gita does not promise that reading about fearlessness produces fearlessness.
-It presents fearlessness as the fruit of a sustained practice: consistent action (karma yoga), self-knowledge (jnana), and contemplative absorption (bhakti and dhyana).
-Together these loosen the body-identification that feeds most fear.
+Fearlessness is the fruit of a sustained practice: consistent action (karma yoga), self-knowledge (jnana), and contemplative absorption.
+Together these loosen the body-identification and outcome-attachment that feed most fear.

-Memorizing and repeatedly contemplating the verses in this article — particularly 2.20 — is part of that sustained practice.
-Practice Gita's spaced repetition system is built to support exactly this: the repeated encounter with the Gita's teachings until they reshape the mind's habitual responses.
+Memorizing and repeatedly contemplating the verses in this article — particularly 16.1 and 4.10 — is part of that sustained practice.
+Practice Gita's spaced repetition system is built for exactly this: the repeated encounter with the Gita's teachings until they reshape the mind's habitual responses.